-Harford County is located in northeastern Maryland along the upper western shore of the Chesapeake Bay.
-The county is approximate 440 square miles in size with a population of over 230,000 (Projected for 2005 based on the 2000 Census).
-There are three incorporated municipalities in the county: the City of Aberdeen, the City of Havre de Grace, and the Town of Bel Air, the county seat.
-In 1977, a development envelope was established along the Route 40 and 24 corridors to direct growth into areas served by public water and sewer.
-Over 80% of the county’s population resides within this area.
+Harford County is in northeastern Maryland along the upper western shore of the Chesapeake Bay.
+The county is approximately 440 square miles with a population of more than 255,000 (based on the 2010 Census).
+There are three incorporated municipalities: the City of Aberdeen, the City of Havre de Grace, and the Town of Bel Air, the county seat.
+In 1977, a development envelope was established along the Route 40 and Route 24 corridors to direct growth into areas served by public water and sewer.
+More than 80% of the county’s population resides within this area.

-Aberdeen Proving Ground, a 60 square mile federal facility is located at the southern end of the county.
-While located on the Chesapeake Bay, much of Harford County’s bay shoreline is occupied by Aberdeen Proving Ground and inaccessible to the general public.
+Aberdeen Proving Ground, a 60-square-mile federal facility, is at the southern end of the county.
+While on the Chesapeake Bay, much of Harford County’s bay shoreline is occupied by APG and inaccessible to the general public.
 Harford County is divided into four major river basins – the Bush River Basin, the Gunpowder River Basin, the Lower Susquehanna River Basin, and the Upper Western Shore Basin.
-There are approximately 1,200 miles of streams within the County.
+There are approximately 1,200 miles of streams within the county.

 There are two major dams in Harford County.
-Conowingo Dam, built in 1928 and located on the Susquehanna River above Havre de Grace, is used to produce hydroelectric power for over 40,000 people daily.
-Atkisson Dam, located on Winters Run in the Bush River Basin, was constructed in 1942 by the U.S. Army as a drinking water reservoir for Aberdeen Proving Ground.
-It was never used for this purpose and today is located in the middle of Harford Glen Environmental Education Center.
+Conowingo Dam, built in 1928 on the Susquehanna River above Havre de Grace, is used to produce hydroelectric power for over 40,000 people daily.
+Atkisson Dam, on Winters Run in the Bush River Basin, was constructed in 1942 by the Army as a drinking water reservoir for Aberdeen Proving Ground.
+It was never used for this purpose and today is in the middle of Harford Glen Environmental Education Center.